NVIDIA/NeMo/README.md

 **220M configuration:**

 The 220M model uses the bf16 data type.
 It can be trained in about 4 days using 4 nodes with 8 GPUs per node.
-The model includes 12 transformer layers, a hidden size of 768, a feedforward network size of 3072, and 12 attention heads.
+The model includes 12 transformer layers, a hidden size of 768, a feedforward network size of 2048, and 12 attention heads with GeGLU activation function.
 The sequence length is 512, and the optimizer is Adam.
 This model does not use any model parallelism.
 See the `t5/220m.yaml` config file for parameter details.

 To train a 220M model on a Slurm cluster, modify the `conf/config.yaml` file to set: